A child must be five years old on or before August 31, 2022 to begin kindergarten.

 Immunization Requirement for Seventh Grade

 Students should be up-to-date on all the vaccines required for kindergarten entry.
-In addition, students need one dose of Tdap vaccine (Tetanus, Diptheria, Pertussis-Whooping Cough) and one dose of meningoccal conjugate vaccine.
+In addition, students are required to have one dose of Tdap vaccine (Tetanus, Diptheria, Pertussis-Whooping Cough) and one dose of meningoccal conjugate vaccine.

 Administering Medicine to Students